'data.frame': 150 obs. of 5 variables:

 There are 150 observations and 5 variables.

-Create a new data frame iris1
+Create a new data frame iris1 that contains only the

 species virginica and versicolor with sepal lengths